CoderDuMaroc/CoderDuMaroc/README.md

 - 👋 Hi, I’m @CoderDuMaroc
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Nothing yet
-- 📫 How to reach me email
+- 📫 You can reach me at moonymajid@gmail.com

 <!---
 CoderDuMaroc/CoderDuMaroc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.